open/close all folders

-- Mass Effect: The Reapers.
-We know they reproduce by liquefying various races and then converting that liquid into a new Reaper, but they still look and sound entirely mechanical.
-This ambiguity is to be expected though, as they are basically Mecha-Cthulhu.
+- We know the Reapers reproduce by liquefying various races and then converting that liquid into a new Reaper, but they still look and sound entirely mechanical.
+This ambiguity is to be expected though, as they are basically Mecha Cthulhu.

-- This thing.
-Moves and looks like an insect, makes organic sounding noises, and obviously has organic parts (you can see several husks jammed into its body), but everything else is completely mechanical.
+- Praetorian moves and looks like an insect, makes organic sounding noises, and obviously has organic parts (you can see several husks jammed into its body), but everything else is completely mechanical.
 Fitting, as it was made with Reaper technology.

 - In one of the endings of Mass Effect 3, all life in the galaxy becomes this, as organic and synthetic life are joined to become some new sort of hybrid with characteristics of both.

-- Mega Man Legends: The "carbons".
+- The "carbons".
 The best anyone has been able to tell, they're robots that reproduce sexually or something.

-- Goes back a little further to MGS2.
-The automated Metal Gear RAYs in the Arsenal Gear actually bleed out red "lubrication fluid" when shot.
+- In Metal Gear Solid 2 the automated Metal Gear RAYs in the Arsenal Gear bleed out red "lubrication fluid" when shot.

-- To a certain extent, Meta Ridley from Metroid Prime also qualifies, as there's nothing to indicate how much of him is still living and how much is robotic.
+- To a certain extent, Meta Ridley from Metroid Prime, as there's nothing to indicate how much of him is still living and how much is robotic.